manicExpressive/lobbler/README.md

 🚧🚧🚧

-**NOTE:** This project isn't currenlty intended for others to use, mostly exploring.
+**NOTE:** This project isn't currently intended for others to use, mostly exploring.

 🚧🚧🚧